 The Tuft & Needle mattress has a 10-inch profile, which we consider to be the average height for a foam mattress.
 The construction includes two layers of polyfoam.
 While most mattresses have multiple comfort layers, or a transition layer above the base, the Tuft and Needle mattress relies on a thick, single comfort layer of Adaptive foam instead.

-The soft and breathable cover of the T&N mattress is made with a micro polyamide and polyester blend.
-This allows air to flow through the mattress cover.
+The soft and breathable cover of the T&N mattress is made with a micro polyamide and polyester blend embedded with an antibacterial protectant.
 The mattress cover is not removable and should be spot cleaned as needed.

 The comfort layer of the Tuft & Needle mattress is 3 inches of T&N Adaptive foam.
 This proprietary blend of polyfoam includes graphite and ceramic gel beads.
 Graphite actively draws heat away from the body and dissipates it.
 The ceramic gel beads wick away moisture and heat while cushioning and supporting the body.
 This foam layer is low-density and prevents heat retention.